taiquso/taiquso/README.md

 ## 🚀 Projects
 Here are some projects I'm proud of:
-- **Project 1:** Brawlguide.com, a profile tracker using Supercell's API from my favorite mobile game, Brawl Stars.
+- **Brawlguide.com:** a profile tracker using Supercell's API from my favorite mobile game, Brawl Stars.
 (Here is my profile tag for the curious ones : #29RCPPVJ2)

 ## 📚 Education
 - **BSc in Web and App Development** - CREA, Geneva, Switzerland